 “In Alien, Us/Them is unequivocally Human/Non-Human; but the non-human category subdivides further – into the techno-products of corporate culture (Ash, The Company’s android; Mother, the spaceship’s duplicitous computer system) as against the rampantly fecund, visibly Other alien, a manifestation of monstrous Nature.”
 (24)

 Alien exploits anxieties about the integrity of the body by subverting the conventional repression and displacement of biology / sexuality in American science fiction cinema.
 The initial repression is extreme and intentionally made a defining characteristic of the film, while the menacing sexual imagery and the threat of alien penetration evoke a nightmare vision of reproductive science.
 Similarly, the images of human bodies torn open by the Alien creature elicit horror at the sight of the interior of the body revealed.
 Alien portrayed the horror of bodily invasion, corruption and destruction more explicitly and violently than any of the monster movies it imitated.
 Amy Taubin remarks that, “Unlike sci-fi creatures of the Cold War period, who took possession of souls and minds – even when they were called body snatchers – the Alien is an invader and destroyer of the body.”
-(25) And in a reversal of monster movie conventions, the patriarchy aboard the Nostromo (which translates to ‘Our Man’) do not triumph over the invader, but are destroyed by it.
+(25) And in a reversal of monster movie conventions, the patriarchy aboard the Nostromo (‘Our Man’) do not triumph over the invader, but are instead destroyed by it.

 In this respect, Alien is strikingly similar to the slasher movie, a genre that was thriving during the late 1970s.
 In her analysis of the genre, Carol Clover described it as